-4 Q. ARE THESE COMMISSIONS ALONE IN THEIR BELIEF THAT HIGH FIXED 5 CHARGES DISCOURAGE EFFICIENT USE OF ENERGY?

-No. A research document presented for consideration by the membership of the National Association of Regulatory Utility Commissioners ("NARUC") lists a straight-fixed variable ("SFV") rate design as an alternative to decouple utility revenue from sales.
-An SFV places all fixed costs into fixed charges while relegating only variable costs to volumetric rates.
-The Company's current customer charge proposal, which attempts to recover an additional level of class revenue responsibilities through the customer charge, regardless of costs, could be thought of as a pricing proposal consistent with these SFV principles.
-However, the NARUC research noted this type of rate design was problematic because of its effects on customer incentives to conserve energy:

-Straight-Fixed Variable This Rate Design. mechanism eliminates all variable distribution charges and costs are recovered through a fixed delivery services charge or an increase in the fixed customer charge alone.
-With this approach, it is assumed that a utility's revenues would be unaffected by changes in sales levels if all its overhead or fixed costs are recovered in the fixed portion of customers' bills.
-This approach has been criticized for having the unintended effect of reducing customers' incentive to use less electricity or gas by eliminating their volumetric charges and billing a fixed monthly rate, regardless of how much customers consume.68
+1 2 4 5 6 7 8 9 customers by impairing customer understanding of their energy bills.
+The Commission notes that Minn.
+Stat. §216B.03 requires the Commission to design rates to encourage energy conservation and renewable-energy use to 'the maximum reasonable extent.'
+Considering this statutory mandate and the evidence submitted by the parties, the Commission agrees with the ALJ that it is reasonable and appropriate to lower the monthly customer charge for the Residential and Small General Service classes to \$ 6.00.
+47 10 Q. ARE THESE COMMISSIONS ALONE IN THEIR BELIEF THAT HIGH FIXED 11 CHARGES DISCOURAGE EFFICIENT USE OF ENERGY?
+12 A. No. A research document presented for consideration by the membership of the National 13 Association of Regulatory Utility Commissioners ("NARUC") lists a straight-fixed 14 variable ("SFV") rate design as an alternative to decouple utility revenue from sales.
+An 15 SFV rate design places all fixed costs into fixed charges while relegating only variable 16 costs to volumetric rates.
+The Company's current customer charge proposal, which 17 attempts to recover an additional level of class revenue responsibilities through the 18 customer charge, regardless of costs.
+The NARUC research noted this type of rate design 19 is problematic because of its effects on customer incentives to conserve energy: 20 Straight-Fixed Variable Rate Design.
+This mechanism 21 eliminates all variable distribution charges and costs are 22 recovered through a fixed delivery services charge or an 23 increase in the fixed customer charge alone.
+With this 24 approach, it is assumed that a utility's revenues would be 25 unaffected by changes in sales levels if all its overhead or 26 fixed costs are recovered in the fixed portion of customers' 27 bills.
+This approach has been criticized for having the 28 unintended effect of reducing customers' incentive to use 29 less electricity or gas by eliminating their volumetric charges

-67 Id. at 116-117.
+47 Id. at 116-117.